The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Xeno-reproduction

-We \textit{score} interventions through the \textit{intervention} variable $w$ that encompasses any\footnote{We consider anything that depends on $p(y|x_p, w)$ to be parameterized by $w$ as well.
-For instance, $\xsyscore$ would be parametrized as $\xsyscore(x_p,w)$, but for readability we just write $\xsyscore(w)$, folding the prompting into the interventional variable.} mechanism affecting the effective distribution of trajectories.
-We write $w_0$ for the \textit{unintervened conditions} (the baseline).
+We score interventions through the intervention variable $w$, which encompasses any mechanism that affects the effective distribution of trajectories.
+We treat $w$ as encompassing both the prompt and the intervention itself, writing $\xsyscore(w)$ for $\xsyscore(x_p, w)$ to keep the notation light.
+We write $w_0$ for the unintervened conditions (the baseline).